openmm/openmm/docs-source/usersguide/application.rst

 ===========

-When creating the system (either from a force field or a prmtop file), you can optionally tell OpenMM to constrain certain bond lengths and angles.
+When creating the system (either from a force field or an Amber :file:`prmtop` file), you can optionally tell OpenMM to constrain certain bond lengths and angles.
 For example,
 ::